In Short

 - number and type of shares issued to each shareholder; and

-- directors and corporate secretary of the company.
+- directors and corporate secretaries of the company.

-Upon registration, many new companies have a standard constitution.
-However, there is nothing preventing you from creating a tailored constitution.
-Keep in mind that providers of company registration services are likely to charge extra to change their standard constitution.
+Upon registration, many new companies have a standard structure and regulations.
+However, nothing is preventing you from creating a tailored set of rules.
+Keep in mind that providers of company registration services are likely to charge extra to advise on and amend their standard constitution.

-Additionally, it is less expensive to set up a new company because you only have to pay the setup costs.
-If you buy a shelf company, you have to pay for both the company and costs to transfer the company to you.
+Additionally, setting up a new company is less expensive because you only have to pay the setup costs.
+If you buy a shelf company, you must pay for the company and the costs of transferring the company to you.
 For these reasons, the shelf company registration business has substantially slowed down.

 Key Takeaways

-Shelf companies are companies that have never conducted businesses and are available for purchase.
+Shelf companies are companies that have never conducted business and are available for purchase.
 Previously, purchasing a shelf company was a savvy business move as it saved people more time having a pre-registered company.
 Additionally, it was far more cost-effective than setting up a new company.
-Nowadays, however, registering a new company is relatively fast and even cost-effective in comparison to acquiring a shelf company.
-This is because incorporating a new company allows you to choose important features such as its name, registered office, shareholders, types of shares, and directors/secretary.
-By contrast, you would have to change shelf companies’ details to suit your needs, which can actually become an administrative burden.
-As a result, shelf companies are now less common as company registration becomes a streamlined process.

 Frequently Asked Questions